-Note: This template is on the School of Education homepage.
+Note: This template is accessible on the School of Education homepage and may be used when observing your cooperating teacher or other teachers in the school.

 The following questions are designed to help you get the most out of your observations.